enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Follow these steps to deploy the system:

-1. Transfer Docker Compose File: Copy the compose-prod.yaml file to your production server.
+1. **Transfer Docker Compose File**: Copy the compose-prod.yaml file to your production server.
 You can use scp or any other secure file transfer method.
-2. Create Environment Files and Populate Secrets: Create the necessary environment files and populate them with the required secrets and configuration variables.
+2. **Create Environment Files and Populate Secrets**: Create the necessary environment files and populate them with the required secrets and configuration variables.
-3. Log in to GitLab Container Registry: Authenticate Docker with your GitLab Container Registry to pull the necessary images.
+3. **Log in to GitLab Container Registry**: Authenticate Docker with your GitLab Container Registry to pull the necessary images.

 ```bash
 docker login registry.gitlab.ti.bfh.ch -u <username> -p <personal_access_token>